-Caution: Be sure the wheel is not rotating and that the machine is properly locked out.
+Caution: Be sure the machine is properly locked out.
 Follow all safety precautions and instructions shown on the machine or in the owner's manual.

 Fig. 6 Some machines will have a slide gate or maintenance gate located above the mechanical valve.
 This should be closed to allow removal of the mechanical valve without draining the shot from the hopper.
-If the machine does not have a slide gate (this machine did not), you must drain the hopper into a suitable container.
+If the machine does not have a slide gate (this machine did not), you must drain the hopper.
 Drain the shot from the hopper using a hose or chute to guide the shot into a drum or receptacle.

 Fig. 7 Next, remove air hoses from air cylinder and terminate the air supply line coming from the air compressor.
-With the slide gate closed (if available) or with the hopper empty you can now loosen the bolts from the top of the mechanical valve can be loosened.
+With the slide gate closed (if available) or with the hopper empty, loosen the bolts from the top of the mechanical.

-Fig. 8 Once the bolts are removed, extract the valve from the machine.
+Fig. 8 Once the bolts are removed, remove the valve from the machine.
 Be careful.
 The valve is heavy and may contain some shot that may spill upon removal.